aldevvv/nexstjs/README.md

 - [Shadcn UI](https://ui.shadcn.com/) by shadcn
 - [Prisma](https://www.prisma.io/) by Prisma
 - [TanStack Query](https://tanstack.com/query) by Tanner Linsley
+- etc

-Special thanks to the open-source community for these amazing tools.
+Special Thanks to The Open-Source Community for These Amazing Tools.

 ---

 ## License

-MIT License - see [LICENSE](LICENSE) file for details.
+MIT License - See [LICENSE](LICENSE) File for Details.

-**TL;DR:** You can use this tool commercially, modify it, and distribute it.
-Attribution appreciated but not required.
+**TL;DR:** You Can Use This Tool Commercially, Modify it, and Distribute it.
+Attribution Appreciated but Not Required.

 ---

 ## Author

 **Muhammad Alif**

-Full-stack developer passionate about developer experience and modern web technologies.

 - GitHub: [@aldevvv](https://github.com/aldevvv)
 - LinkedIn: [mhdalif-id](https://www.linkedin.com/in/mhdalif-id/)